JuliaHellenFerreira/Introducao-ao-SQL/README.md

 ## Capítulo 2º

-Vamos aprender as funções WHERE, AND, OR, BETWEEN, WHERE IN, NULL, LIKE NOT LIKE, contas básicas, AS .
+Vamos aprender as funções WHERE, AND, OR, BETWEEN, WHERE IN, NULL, LIKE e NOT LIKE.

 - Para filtar valores númericos podemos usar: